-On the agenda for the first morning was the ascent to Snowdon, the above-mentioned highest peak.
+On the agenda for the first morning was the ascent to Snowdon (1,085 m).
 To our dismay, the weather was dreadful.
 Many northern and central Europeans would say that there’s no such thing as bad weather, only bad clothing.
 As a Spaniard and a sucker for blue, radiant skies, I must disagree.
-We had the right clothing, but it didn’t help stop frustration from building up as we ascended inside of a cloud, blasts of sideways rain hitting us in the face.
-To make things worse, the path was crowded (unsurprisingly, a Saturday in July proved to be an unwise choice), bringing back flashes of the hordes of people one would expect in a big city like… London!
+We had the right clothing, but it didn’t stop frustration from building up as we ascended engulfed in a thick fog, blasts of sideways rain hitting us in the face.
+To make things worse, the path was crowded.
+Unsurprisingly, a Saturday in July proved to be an unwise choice.
+It brought back flashes of the hordes of people one would expect in a big city like… London!

-Despite these drawbacks, we liked the hike; it was demanding at times, as to be expected when conquering a 1,085-metre mountain, and the views we could enjoy at the beginning were very pretty.
-The time we spent at the top was probably the worst part – the line to take a picture at the summit was incredibly long (the photo on the right shows the closest we got to it) and the café was uncomfortably packed.
+Despite these drawbacks, we very much enjoyed the hike – it was demanding at times, and what we managed to see during the brief rainless truces was very pretty.
+The time we spent at the top was probably the worst part; the line to take a picture at the summit was incredibly long and the café was uncomfortably packed.

-We went up via Pyg Track and descended following the Miners’ Track, which was a bit easier and followed a path on a flat surface along different lakes.
+We went up via the Pyg Track and descended following the Miners’ Track, which was a bit easier and followed a path on a flat surface along different tarns.
 Also, the weather improved slightly on the way down, so that helped with the last push.

 The day after, we explored Ogwen Valley, which welcomed us with wild ponies in the area that leads to the iconic peaks of Tryfan and Glyder Fach.
-We were sore after the previous day’s hike, but faced with better weather and promising piles of rocks that would require some climbing, we decided to start a new ascent towards the latter peak, leaving Tryfan on our left for a future visit.
-The potentially ambitious route we had mapped – the Glyder Traverse – turned out to be rather challenging because we couldn’t find the marked paths (I was surprised at the overall lack of signaling in some hiking areas).
-After a few failed attempts at finding anything that looked like a trail, we started climbing up.
+We were sore after the previous day’s hike, but faced with better weather and promising piles of rocks, we decided to start a new ascent.
+We targeted Glyder Fach, leaving Tryfan on our left for a future visit.
+The potentially ambitious route we had mapped – the Glyder Traverse – turned out to be rather challenging because we couldn’t find the marked paths.
+I was surprised at the overall lack of signalling in some hiking areas.
+After a few failed attempts at finding anything that looked like a trail, we started scrambling up the rocks.

-This doesn’t mean I didn’t drag this feeling of defeat back to London, but instead of trying to get rid of it, I used it in my favour.
+This doesn’t mean I didn’t drag this feeling of defeat back to London.
+But instead of trying to get rid of it, I used it in my favour.
 How?
-I decided to turn it and twist it to squeeze a few lessons out of it, from the whole experience.
-Using outdoor activities where I had a scare or a dangerous few moments to put things in perspective is something I do often, and it works.
-It can be done with any type of situation you’ve overcome, but it’s important to extrapolate benefits from our experiences to other aspects of life, like work, otherwise they freeze in the past, and it’s a bit of a waste.
+I decided to turn it and twist it to squeeze a few learnings out of it.
+This is something I do often: using moments of panic while doing outdoor activities to put things in perspective.
+It works with any type of situation you’ve overcome.
+I think it’s important to extrapolate benefits from our experiences to other aspects of life, like work, otherwise they freeze in the past and go to waste.

-Lesson 1: Try your best to make it to the goal you’ve set for yourself.
 The ascent to Snowdon turned out to be more frustrating than anticipated.
-I was excited about the hike itself, but above all about the stunning views I would admire from the top.
+I was excited about the hike itself, but also about the stunning views I would admire from the top.
 As it became clear that such views were not in the cards for that day, the idea of turning around crossed my mind for a brief second.
-But I decided to make it to the finish line, and I did it, building resilience and learning to manage my frustration on the way.
-The next time I have to plough through a complex text to be translated or deal with an unpleasant situation I might mentally go back to Snowdon and remember I just have to keep on heading forward.
+But I decided to make it to the finish line, building resilience and learning to manage my frustration on the way.
+The next time I have to translate a complex text or deal with an unpleasant situation, I might mentally go back to Snowdon and remember I just have to keep on heading forward.

-Lesson 2: Embrace change and adapt when faced with unexpected circumstances.
 The route we had planned for the second day looked nothing like the one we recorded in our outdoor navigation app.
-We still had fun climbing rocks and enjoyed some nice lake views we found on the new route we improvised.
+We still had fun climbing rocks and enjoyed some nice tarn views we found on the new route we improvised.
 Defeat?
-No. Flexibility and capability to reroute.
+No. Flexibility and capability to re-route.
 This is a useful tip for freelancers, whose work comes and goes, and things can change suddenly.

-Lesson 3: Be realistic – don’t embark on a project you don’t have the skills for.
-This holds true whether it’s hiking, translation or a four-tiered cake recipe.
+This holds true whether it’s hiking, translation, or a 4-tiered cake recipe.
 I always experiment with the bounds of my comfort zone and push the limits to create growth and expand my skills, but I try and remain sensible about what’s beyond it.
 Be it a medical translation or a climb for which I’m not prepared mentally or in terms of equipment.

-One thing is for sure: on my next visit to Snowdonia, I will stay as long as it takes for the weather to be kind and then, not only will I go up Snowdon again to admire the views, but I will also find the signalled trails to complete the Glyder Traverse.
+One thing is for sure: on my next visit to Snowdonia, I’ll probably learn some new lessons from hiking, but above all, I will stay as long as it takes for the weather to be kind.
+Then, not only will I enjoy the views from Snowdon, but I will also find a way to complete the Glyder Traverse.
 Life has taught me that the second time around can be much sweeter than the first!